 What should you wear under your ski jacket?

 To stay warm and dry, use the 3-layers rule: a base layer to keep you dry, a second layer to keep you warm, an outer layer to protect you from the elements.

-C1: this keeps you dry by wicking perspiration away from the skin to the other layers.
+C1: it keeps you dry by wicking away perspiration from the skin to the other layers.

 C2: it provides warmth, like down jackets or fleece pullovers.

 *What does RDS certification mean?